 LECOM's primary concern is the student.
 LECOM attempts to provide all students with a learning environment that is conducive to academic endeavor, social growth, and individual self-discipline.
 Enrolled students at LECOM are bound by the rules, regulations and guidelines governing student behavior.
-The student is responsible for being aware of this information.
-In addition, all students are expected to obey all federal, state, and local laws and are expected to familiarize themselves with the requirements of such laws.
-Any student who violates any provision of those laws is subject to disciplinary action, including suspension or expulsion, notwithstanding any action taken by civil authorities on account of the violation.

 9.2.
-STUDENT HONOR CODE
+STUDENT HONOR CODE AND PROFESSIONAL CONDUCT